 Telemedicine via Interactive Video

 Use telemedicine billing for eligible EIDBI telemedicine services.
 Services provided using telemedicine have the same service thresholds, reimbursement rates and authorization requirements as services delivered face-to-face.
 Bill for services delivered via telemedicine with the modifier “GT.”
 MHCP does not reimburse for connection charges, or origination, set-up or site fees.

-Refer to EIDBI telemedicine services page in the EIDBI Benefit Policy manual and the Physician and professional services – telemedicine page in the MHCP Provider manual for more information.
+Refer to EIDBI telemedicine services page in the EIDBI Benefit Policy manual and the EIDBI telemedicine section of the EIDBI Provider Enrollment page for more information.

 EIDBI provider agencies that are enrolled in a health plan must follow the managed care organization’s rules and guidelines to bill, obtain authorizations and enroll with the health plan.
 Refer to the Managed Care Organizations (MCOs) and Prepaid Health Plans (PPHPS) page for more information.

 If a person who receives EIDBI services is enrolled in the Special Needs BasicCare program, follow fee-for-service guidelines for service authorizations.

 Refer to the EIDBI Benefit Policy manual for definitions.